dheeraj-droid/AI-SUDOKU-SOLVER-USING-OCR/README.md

    5. Now since the model has been created we need to give input and run the model.
    6. In the command line run the command python main.py </path to input-image> </path to the model>.
    7. After the command is run we will get a image named solved_sudoku in which our solved sudoku is present.

+##The stats calculation files are our additional files that we used for testing purposes.The process of using those files is mentioned in howtouse.txt file inside the folder.